Obtain Green Card through Marriage

 3) Green Card Interview and Approval Process

-If you file I-485 application, your spouse will receive a USCIS interview notice informing them of their interview date and time about four weeks beforehand.
+If you file I-485 application, in some situations, your spouse will receive a USCIS interview notice informing them of their interview date and time about four weeks beforehand.
 Both you and your spouse must attend.
 You should bring the original copies of any documents you or your spouse submitted as well as photocopies.
 Typical evidence includes: